Before starting your Northern Territory adventure, there are a few driving tips and rules you should know that will keep you and your passengers safe.

 See Road rest stops in the NT for more information.

 Vehicle safety check

-Make sure your vehicle is in good condition and has been serviced recently.
+Make sure your vehicle is in good condition & has been serviced recently.

 Before your journey, check the following:

 - Top up fluid levels if required (water, brake, radiator, battery)

 - Your vehicles’ registration is current and covers you for the journey.

 Outside urban areas, it’s recommended that you do daily checks of your fluid levels and tyres.
 Refer to the vehicles’ manual for more information.

 Keep your vehicle filled up.
 Don’t rely on fuel being available in remote areas

 When driving in remote areas ensure you plan ahead and stock up on food and fuel.
 When travelling to remote parts of the NT, you should use a vehicle with a long range fuel tank and take extra fuel.